The basis of the information from this article is from the Commission’s website.

 The Commission has issued an advisory regarding Initial Coin Offerings early this year and followed with ICO draft rules released last August 2018.
 Relevant companies and organizations engaged in cryptocurrency and blockchain have submitted their position papers to the agency.

 This September 2018, the regulator will issue draft rules on cryptocurrency exchanges that act as trading platforms.
-Nevertheless, it continues to advise the public against illegal cryptocurrency investment schemes and encourages everyone to call its Corporate Governance and Finance Department (818-6103) for information on whether securities are registered or not.
+SEC advises the public against illegal cryptocurrency investment schemes and encourages everyone to call its Corporate Governance and Finance Department (818-6103) for information on whether securities are registered or not.

 This article is first published on September 5, 2018.